michaelwehrley/notes/event_loop.md

-# JS & Web EventLoop
+# JavaScript & Web EventLoop

 Anything using `setTimeout` will get set to the event loop.
 Because JS is single threaded; `setTimeout` will run after the `console.log(4)`,